 The Test Phase field should be set to “UAT”.

 UAT defects will be reviewed by the Product Owner and those that are identified as “Must-Fix” before Go-Live will be moved to the active Sprint Backlog and become part of that sprint.
+When the Product Owner identifies a Bug Work Item as a must fix for a specific Go-Live date, the Title should be edited to the following format:

+<PPM #> <Description> - (mm/dd Go-Live)

+Where mm/dd represents the month and day of the scheduled Go-Live

 These “Must-Fix” defects will be implemented in the Go-Live Release code stream and tested directly in MODEL.
 A User Story will be added to the Release Backlog to merge these “Must-Fix” changes into the future Release code stream.